Faith Community & City: Coming Together to Support Older Adults and Persons with Disabilities

 Commonwealth Club of California

 The SFIC's Executive Director has moderated several panels for the Commonwealth Club's Middle East Forum.
 In February 2016, Michael Pappas moderated a presentation by human rights activist and author, Rebecca Tinsley, who talked about a project, "Waging Peace: Why Genocide Keeps Happening," which started after visiting a Darfur refugee camp at the height of the killing there.
 In August 2016 Pappas moderated a panel of representatives of the Abrahamic faiths as they discussed their views on protecting the earth, caring for the environment, and combatting climate change.
+On December 15, 2017, Pappas is scheduled to moderate a presentation that will feature the critical work of founder and CEO of "Roots of Peace," Heidi Kuhn, who for 20 years, has worked tirelessly to eradicate landmines worldwide.
 All Commonwealth Club video and audio podcasts where the SFIC has been the moderator can be accessed here.